sid-1207/js-video-calling/README.md

         }
     }

-##Call, Answer, Hangup
+##Call, answer and hang up

-The final piece - letting users start and stop calls!
+The final piece is letting users start and stop calls.

     $("#call").on("click", function (event) {
         event.preventDefault();